rorywalsh/cabbage/Docs/markdown/cabbage_changed.md

 #### Performance

 * `SChannel` -- The channel that was most recently changed
+* `kIndex` -- The index of the channel that was changed in relation to the input array
 * `kTrig` -- will output a trigger value of 1 whenever a channel changes.

 ### Example